Breaking Down the Single Responsibility Principle: Tips for Crafting Modular and Flexible Codebases

 Separate Concerns

-Decompose Large Functions/Classes: Break down large functions or classes into smaller, more focused units, each responsible for a single task.
+Break large functions or classes into smaller, focused units, each responsible for a single task.
+If a method name requires "and" to describe what it does, that's a split waiting to happen.

 Encapsulate Changes